Weather waylays area sports

 • Kingfisher’s Friday home games against Weatherford have been canceled due to the weather conditions impacting travel.
 That followed on the heels of its Tuesday home tilt against Bethany being canceled.

 • The Class A and Class B district basketball playoffs have seen some shuffling of days and times but as of now none of the games have been canceled and all districts are still scheduled to be completed by Saturday.
-An updated schedule is on Page B2, but it’s also suggested fans check with their respective schools as additional changes are still possible.
+However, it's suggested fans check with their respective schools as additional changes are still possible.

 Commented